yzy1996/For-papers/README.md

 Dec 13 2019: solve the problem of java

-Dec 14 2019: try the GAN, and WGAN
+Dec 14 2019: try the GAN, and WGAN, meet the problem that version old